-At the same time, The Conference Board Coincident Economic Index® (CEI) for Japan, a measure of current economic activity, increased 0.2 percent in August to 100.0 (2004 = 100), following a 0.5 percent increase in July, and a 0.3 percent increase in June.
+At the same time, The Conference Board Coincident Economic Index® (CEI) for Japan, a measure of current economic activity, decreased 0.1 percent in November to 97.7 (2010 = 100), following no change in October, and a 0.5 percent increase in September.

 About The Conference Board Leading Economic Index® (LEI) for Japan

 The composite economic indexes are the key elements in an analytic system designed to signal peaks and troughs in the business cycle.
 The leading and coincident economic indexes are essentially composite averages of several individual leading or coincident indicators.
 They are constructed to summarize and reveal common turning point patterns in economic data in a clearer and more convincing manner than any individual component – primarily because they smooth out some of the volatility of individual components.

 The ten components of The Conference Board Leading Economic Index® for Japan include:

 Stock Prices (TOPIX)

 Tankan Business Conditions Survey

 For more information including full press release and technical notes:

 For more information about The Conference Board global business cycle indicators: